 Where is the Hotel Los Jazmines?

-The Horizontes Hotel Los Jazmines is 1.75 miles (2.8 kilometres) from the centre of Viñales on the road to Pinar del Rio See where this is on our map of the Viñales area.
+The Horizontes Hotel Los Jazmines is 1.75 miles (2.8 kilometers) from the center of Viñales on the road to Pinar del Rio See where this is on our map of the Viñales area.

 Visit a Coffee Plantation in Viñales